AndoHarutyunyan/Vue.js-test-task-Kruzo/README.md

 ## Overview
 Dashboard app was written in Vue2.\
 Have used Bulma and Buefy for UI design.
 Used Vuex for data storage.\
-Used json-server to handle REST API calls and store customer data in JSON file.
+Used json-server (Deployed as a separate service) to handle REST API\
+calls and store customer data in JSON file.

 ## Clone the project
 ```